Self-Improving Pretraining as a Substrate for Agentic Post-Training

 From Pretraining Text to Training Environment

-Meta’s paper from Tan et al. proposes two linked training ideas.
-The first is self-improving pretraining.
-The second is thinking mid-training.Thinking mid-training is Tan et al.’s umbrella term for the mid-training arc that adds interleaved reasoning to pretraining text.
+Tan et al. propose two linked training ideas.
+The first is self-improving pretraining.Self-improving pretraining uses stronger post-trained models to improve earlier stages of the training pipeline.
+The second is thinking mid-training.Thinking mid-training is Tan et al.’s term for the mid-training arc that adds interleaved reasoning to pretraining text.
 SFT teaches the thought format, and RLMT then rewards thoughts that help predict the next chunk.

 The model generates K alternative continuations.
 A judge ranks them against the original suffix, and Online DPO favors the highest-scoring candidate.